Cong's duty to defend secular space, 'Hindutva Lite' not answer to Hindi heartland woes: Tharoor | Devdiscourse

 "The faith is not a monolith -- you are free to choose what set of beliefs you believe in, which manifestations of the divine you choose to worship and on what days, which of multiple sacred books to choose from, what convictions you would like to hold dear, and ultimately, equally free to reject any assumptions or requirements that do not sit well with your worldview," he said.
 "The beauty of Hinduism is that we have no Pope to lay down the law, no imams issuing fatwas as to what constitutes true beliefs, no single sacred text from which deviations are impermissible.
 There is no such thing as a Hindu heresy," Tharoor said.

 He alleged the BJP dispensation and its allies have taken the soaring majesty of the Vedas, Upanishads, Puranas and the Gita and reduced them to "irrelevance".
-"For them, being a Hindu is no different from the team identity loyalty of the British football hooligan.
-In their cynical pursuit of majoritarianism, these individuals forget that no version of Hinduism either promotes violence against others nor discrimination against those who don't subscribe to our views," Tharoor said.
+Quoting Swami Vivekananda, he said true Hinduism is not just about tolerance, rather it is about acceptance, which includes acceptance of difference, both within the faith and of other faiths.

+This is a message that those in power ignore since they only care about political gains from 'Hindu consolidation', Tharoor alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)